 All in all, Switzerland sounds like a fantastic place to live — after all, even the country’s flag is a big plus.

-Like all of the other top-rated countries in the U.N. report, the Netherlands has a high life expectancy and GDP per capita, as well as strong social support, generous citizens, and a high value on individual freedom.
+Like all of the other top-rated countries in the U.N. report, the Netherlands has a high life expectancy and GDP per capita, as well as strong social support, generous citizens, and a healthy appreciation for individual freedom.
 What’s more, most Dutch citizens have an exceptionally healthy work-life balance, and the national unemployment rate is low, so the country definitely hits the mark on happiness.